NethServer/nethserver-backup-data/README.rst

 Restic
 ======

-Implement backup enginge using restic (https://restic.net/), it can be used as duplicity replacement for standard backup or as multiple backup.
+Implement backup engine using restic (https://restic.net/), it can be used as duplicity replacement for standard backup or as multiple backup.

-In restic, cleanup operations are composed by two commands: forget, to remove a snaphost, and prune, to actually remove the data that was referenced by the deleted snapshot.
+In restic, cleanup operations are composed by two commands: forget, to remove a snapshot, and prune, to actually remove the data that was referenced by the deleted snapshot.
 The prune operation is quite slow and should be executed at least once a week.